Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Introduction

 \subsection{Outline}

-The paper proceeds as follows: Sec.~\ref{context and motivation} establishes the set-up and notation, while Sec.~\ref{sec:forward} outlines the proposed ``probabilistic'' meshless method.
-Secs. \ref{sec:forward_error} and \ref{sec:backward_error} provide error analysis for, respectively, the forward and inverse problems.
-Computational considerations are discussed in Sec.~\ref{sec:compute}.
-Then, in Sec.~\ref{sec:nonlinear} the approach is extended to a class of non-linear PDEs.
-Finally Sec.~\ref{sec:applications} provides empirical results on the proposed approach, with discussion reserved for Sec.~\ref{sec:discussion}.
+The paper proceeds as follows: Section~\ref{context and motivation} establishes the set-up and notation, while Section~\ref{sec:forward} outlines the proposed method.
+Sections~\ref{sec:forward_error} and \ref{sec:backward_error} provide error analysis for, respectively, the forward and inverse problems.
+Computational considerations are discussed in Section~\ref{sec:compute}.
+Section~\ref{sec:applications} provides empirical results on the proposed approach, with discussion reserved for Section~\ref{sec:discussion}.